 But how would I make out,

-In the cruel world's depth.
+Of the cruel world's depth.

-I was brought this far away place,
+I was brought to this far away place,

-When even the flying butterflies often left me amazed,
+Where even the flying butterflies often left me amazed,

 I held Papa's finger tight,